Mayur-Rai/Mayur-s_Portfolio/README.md

 - Power Query

 ## Key Outputs
-- Calculation of crew variable cost to accurately calculate margins.
+- Calculation of crew variable cost to accurately calculate **margins**.
-- Development of an interactive Power BI dashboard with dynamic filters for:
+- Development of an interactive **Power BI dashboard** with dynamic filters for:
   - Region
   - Role
   - Nationality